maikschneider/bw_focuspoint_images/README.md

 # Bw Focuspoint Images

-With this TYPO3 extension, you can create responsive image maps in the backend.
+With this TYPO3 extension you can create responsive image maps in the backend.
+This extension ships an image editor that can be used to add areas and information to an image.

 ![Example Image](Documentation/preview.png)